laempe/laempe/README.md

 **Fun Facts:**

-- I'm a professional baker – the best sourdough bread in Cyprus.
+- I'm a professional baker – the best sourdough bread.
 - I have a strong love for drawing and art.
 - I'm an exceptional video editor.